Need to find a rental in Toronto? I can help.

-Employment Letter — should include salary, job title and length of employment
+Employment Letter — including salary, job title and length of employment

 Credit history including credit score — download from Equifax, Transunion, Credit Karma, or Borrowell

-You may also be asked to provide pay stubs to verify your income but that depends on the landlord.
+You may also be asked to provide pay stubs to verify your income, depending on the landlord.

-Tip: Include a picture of you in the application.
+Tip: Include a photo of you in the application.
 This isn’t required, but it makes a big difference when a landlord can put a face to an application.

 To start your search, fill out my renter questionnaire so I can see your wish-list.
 I’ll set up a custom email alert which will email you once per day with units that fit your criteria.

 Once you start receiving units, just tell me which units you like and and we will go check them out.
-I’ll always give you advice on the locations and buildings and if I think they’d work for you.
+I’ll always give you advice on the locations and buildings and if I think they’re worth seeing.

 Don’t be surprised when units you like get leased quickly – it happens all the time.
-I’ve seen units get rented within a day of being on the market.
+Some units can get rented within a day of being on the market.
 To secure a great place we'll need to see it fast.

 Use a simple rating system as you’re moving through the units to keep track of your top 3.
 Most people rate units on location, size, layout and amenities.

-Tip: Make sure to wear shoes that are easy to take on and off when we're out for viewings.
+Tip: Wear shoes that are easy to take on and off when we're out for viewings.

 Submitting an application

 We found the perfect place!
 Now what?
 We’ll review the details of your application – offer price, move-in date, etc., and then I’ll prepare your offer along with all the supporting documents.
 It can take up to two business days before we hear back from a landlord.
-Once your offer has been accepted, you’ll need to provide a bank draft or certified cheque within 24 hours of acceptance.
+Once your offer has been accepted, you’ll need to provide a bank draft or certified cheque for first and last month's rent within 24 hours of acceptance.
 Make sure you’ve got the funds in an accessible account.

 Tip: Decisiveness is key.
 In this market, it’s not possible to spend a day or two considering an apartment.
 Great units can easily get 2 or 3 offers within a day.